Polytoria/Docs/docs/objects/static-classes/Camera.md

 ### FOV:int { property }

-Sets or return the camera's field of view.
+Determines or returns the camera's field of view.

 **Example**